MaximeB5/Flying-Diamond-Project/README.md

-# FlyingDiamond_Tests
+# Flying Diamond Project
-Flying Diamond Project - Test codes for the modules
+Test codes for the modules

 #----------------------------------------------------------------------------------------------------------------------------------

 This repository has no other purpose than to give test codes for the modules used in the 'Flying Diamond Project'.
+The final version of the codes used for this project will be placed in the directory nammed Final.

 #----------------------------------------------------------------------------------------------------------------------------------